 This might seem overwhelming, especially because we didn’t even cover Plans C, K and L!
 But don’t be alarmed.
-We’re here to help with any questions you might have.
-The last thing you want to do is choose a plan and regret it a month later when you go to your first medical visit.These plans are available across the states so if you would like to explore the plans available for you, we can help you review your options for every major Medigap insurance companiy.
+Our team is here to help with any questions you might have.
+The last thing you want to do is choose a plan and regret it a month later when you go to your first medical visit.These supplement plans are available across the country, so if you would like to explore what’s available, we can help you review your options for every major Medigap insurance company.

-Plans continue to have increase rates, so it’s important to choose the right one that isn’t going to hurt you in the long run.
-We have a system that allows us to find you the best prescription drug plan available so you can be confident that you are in the right plan for you.
+Companies continue to increase premium rates for Medicare supplemental insurance, so it’s important to choose the right one that isn’t going to hurt you in the long run.
+We have a system that allows us to find you the best prescription drug plan available so you can be confident that you are in the right plan.

-Our goal is to support you and help you make the most effective choice for you, that takes care of you and your health.
+The goal at Medicare Nationwide is to support you and help you make the most effective choice for you, that takes care of you and your health.
 Because your health is important to us, we will always be your first point of contact with any questions.
 You get a direct number to us so you never have to feel alone in this.

 If you’re ready to finally make the choice to get on the Medicare Supplement Plan that is right for you, reach out to us here today.